Add a signature pad to PDF documents using JavaScript

 Can I customize the appearance and functionality of the signature pad?

-Yes, libraries like Signature Pad allow you to customize the pen color, width, background color, and other properties to match your application’s design and requirements.
+Yes.
+Libraries like Signature Pad allow customization of pen color, width, background color, and other properties to match your application’s design and requirements.

 Can I use Nutrient for adding signatures to PDFs?